kristian94/blockchain/README.md

 query the nodes for their chains and replace its own chain with the longest of the fetched ones.

+Nodes will have individual difficultes, set through environment variables.
+The difficulty determines how long it takes to generate a nonce, that results in a valid hash.

 # Demonstration of installation & setup

 The following command “bash <(curl -s http://139.59.211.36:7999/deployScript.sh)”